SeanZhang0072/SQL-Project/starting_with_questions.md

 SQL Queries:

+---For City----

+select city, v2productcategory, count(v2productcategory) as orderedtimes
+from all_sessions
+where city <> '(not set)'
+and city <> 'not available in demo dataset' and v2productcategory <> '(not set)' and productquantity >0 group by city, v2productcategory order by city, count(v2productcategory) desc

+---For Country---

+select country, v2productcategory, count(v2productcategory) as orderedtimes
+from all_sessions
+where country <> '(not set)'
+and country <> 'not available in demo dataset' and v2productcategory <> '(not set)' and productquantity >0 group by country, v2productcategory order by country, count(v2productcategory) desc

 Answer:

+City:
+It can be seen from the few records of confirmed order purchases that 'Nest-USA' and 'Apparel' are two relatively popular product categories.

+Country:
+The United States is the country where the trend can be seen most.
+It is obvious that the category of top3 is:
+"United States" "Nest-USA" 16
+"United States" "Apparel" 8
+"United States" "CatTitle" 5

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**